dannypho/malloc-dannypho/README.md

 realloc and calloc: Implementations of realloc and calloc are included for completeness.

-Statistics Tracking: The implementation tracks various statistics to analyze the performance of the allocator:
+Statistics Tracking: The implementation tracks various statistics to analyze the performance of the allocator

-Number of successful malloc calls
-Number of successful free calls
-Number of reused blocks
-Number of new memory blocks requested from the system Number of block splits and coalesces
-Total number of blocks in the free list
-Total memory requested
-Maximum heap size

 Example output of statistics upon program exit:
 ```